The Space Law Review: Luxembourg

 Luxembourg established itself very early on as a state fostering entrepreneurship and the development of commercial activities in the space sector.
 By supporting the creation of SES, one of the biggest satellite operators in the world, and by creating legislation specific to the transmission of satellite services shortly thereafter, Luxembourg has demonstrated its ability to build a favourable environment for the structural development of activities related to the use of outer space.

-Luxembourg is party to the following United Nations space treaties: the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies (the Outer Space Treaty), signed in 1967 and ratified on 17 January 2006; the Agreement on the Rescue of Astronauts, the Return of Astronauts and the Return of Objects Launched into Outer Space (the Rescue Agreement), signed in 1968 but not yet ratified;2 and the Convention on International Liability for Damage Caused by Space Objects, signed in 1972 and ratified on 9 June 1983.
+Luxembourg is party to the following United Nations space treaties: (1) the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies 1967 (the Outer Space Treaty), signed in 1967 and ratified on 17 January 2006; (2) the Agreement on the Rescue of Astronauts, the Return of Astronauts and the Return of Objects Launched into Outer Space 1968, signed in 1968 but not yet ratified;2 (3) the Convention on International Liability for Damage Caused by Space Objects 1972, signed in 1972 and ratified on 9 June 1983; and (4) the Convention on Registration of Objects Launched into Outer Space 1975 (the Registration Convention), ratified on 15 December 2020.

 Regulation in practice